Explore this Section

 Introduction to Teaching and Demonstrating (ITAD)

 Introduction to Teaching and Demonstrating (ITAD) is a course designed for Postgraduate Research Students (PGRs) and others who undertake sessional teaching and demonstrating at Keele.
-This course is also available to individuals who have no formal teaching duties but who may be thinking about teaching in the future.
+This course is also available to individuals who have no formal teaching/demonstrating duties but who may be thinking about teaching/demonstrating in the future.

 ITAD Workshop 4 – Portfolio Review and Continuing Professional Development (1 hour) (3 workshops per year)

-The course is assessed via a ca. 2500 word reflective portfolio assignment which aligns with the focus/content of the four workshops and is marked pass/fail with the opportunity for re-submission.
+The course is assessed via a 2500 - 3500 word reflective portfolio assignment which aligns with the focus/content of the four workshops and is marked pass/fail with the opportunity for re-submission.
 There are two deadlines for portfolio submission each year, one in January and one in April.

-All individuals undertaking this course are required to participate in peer review of teaching in order to successfully complete the full course and portfolio.
-For those undertaking teaching this will involve being observed teaching and observing others teach.
-For those not yet teaching this will involve observing others only.
+All individuals undertaking this course are required to participate in peer review of teaching/demonstrating in order to successfully complete the full course and portfolio.
+For those undertaking teaching/demonstrating this will involve being observed and observing others teach.
+For those not yet teaching/demonstrating this will involve observing others only.

-Successful completion of ITAD is recorded against individuals’ Keele People training record and all individuals will receive a certificate of completion from the LPDC for their records.
+Successful completion of ITAD is recorded against individuals’ Keele People training record and all individuals will receive a certificate of completion from Keele Institute for Innovation and Teaching Excellence (KIITE) for their records.
+In addition Postgraduate Research Students (PGRs) may use this course towards 30 hours of their non-subject specific research training hours.

 All queries about the ITAD course should be forwarded to email@example.com.
 Staff who teach on this course include:

-- Sophie Bessant, Academic Developer, LPDC, ITAD Programme Lead
+- Sophie Bessant, Academic Developer, KIITE, ITAD Programme Lead

 - Steve Clipstone, Deputy Laboratory Manager, School of Medicine